Small singular regions of spacetime: Introduction

 \begin{customcor}{2} Let $(M, \textbf{g})$ be a relativistic spacetime, $U$ be an open subset of $M$, and $O^+M$ be the connected component of the orthonormal frame bundle over $(M, \textbf{g})$.
 Then, if there exists a curve $\gamma: [0,a) \rightarrow M$ with finite generalised affine length, no endpoint, and whose image is contained in $U$, and $\{t_n\}_{n\in\mathbb{N}} \rightarrow a$ as $n \rightarrow \infty$, then there exists a sequence $\{\tilde{V}_n\}_{n\in\mathbb{N}}$ of open subsets of $O^+M$ such that, for any natural distance function $d$ on $O^+M$: (i) each $\tilde{V}_n$ is bounded and $\text{cl}(\tilde{V}_n)$ is Cauchy incomplete, (ii) $V_n := \pi(\tilde{V}_n)$ is a singular region of $(M,\textbf{g})$ which contains the image of $\gamma|_{[t_n, a)}$, and (iii) the diameter of $\tilde{V}_n$ tends to zero as $n \rightarrow \infty$. \end{customcor}

-Even though these results are of conceptual interest, we remark that the proofs involve little but straightforward metric space theory.
 We also note that the `converse' relationship between Cauchy incompleteness and $b$-incompleteness---that any open connected subset of the (connected) orthonormal frame bundle whose closure is Cauchy incomplete with respect to any choice of the `natural' metric projects onto an open $b$-incomplete singular region of spacetime---is a relatively straightforward consequence of a theorem due to Hawking and Ellis \cite{hawking-ellis1973}, which extends and draws on the results of Schmidt \cite{schmidt1971},\cite{schmidt1973}.
-In Section 4, we briefly discuss to what extent such results might be interpreted in favour of the claims that singular structure is `localizable' in classical general relativity (in one of its various senses).